CP3-Origins/Things-to-bench/README.md

 # Things to bench

 This is repository shows an example of how one can work with the symbolic regression benchmark `cp3-bench`.
-Furthermore, one can find our results related to our paper: MISSING
+Furthermore, one can find our results related to our [paper](https://arxiv.org/abs/2406.15531).

-Benchmarking symbolic regression algorithms using cosmological data (Sofie og Mattias)
+Benchmarking symbolic regression algorithms using cosmological data.

+The authors of this paper would like to close by stating that we are open to cooperation in regards to develop the framework of cp3-bench further, including adding more algorithms to the suite, but also adding new features and improving compatibility to other platforms.
+We suggest contacting the authors per e-mail and code contributions done via pull requests.

 ## Getting started